emoose/xbox-winfsp/README.md

 This will then iterate over all connected drives on your PC, check if they contain any FATX/STFC partitions, and mount any that do.

 ATM though unfortunately any partitions created by WinFsp as admin, can only be accessed by admin...
 To work around this you can eg. run Notepad as admin, then browse the partitions through the open-file-dialog.
+You can also run a thirdparty file explorer as admin (e.g. 7zip).
 Hopefully I can find a proper workaround for this soon, since this reduces usability a huge amount.
 (it might have something to do with SDDL security descriptors, nothing I've tried has actually worked yet though :()